 5) Pay yourself first by putting money into savings at the beginning of each month.
 If you wait until the end of each month, you might find that you don't have any money left!

-6) Get insured.
 In this order, you need car insurance (some states won't register your car without it), renter's or homeowner's insurance, health insurance, disability insurance, and life insurance.
 Nothing can send you into bankruptcy faster than medical bills combined with a physical inability to work.
 Thankfully, with Obamacare, more people have access to health insurance

 Here is the key to successful resolutions - write them down, build a plan, and monitor your progress.